 Stove Top Paper Mache Paste DIY

 You can achieve the same result on the stove top.
-As you are only working with flour and water, this will papier mache recipe will not ruin any of your pots and pans!
+As you are only working with flour and water, this will papier mache recipe will not ruin any of your saucepan or pots!

 - As before, add your mixture to a pan and stir to make as smooth as possible.